jpettersson/contain/README.md

 ## Automatic containerized development environments

 Use docker for project local development environments, but pass through commands as if your tools were installed globally.
+Contain is a tool that lets you write a form of structured documentation for your development environment.
+Using this structured documentation the tool then generates the correct docker command with env variables, mounts, flags, etc.

 ### Examples
 `contain yarn ...`